 What To Server With Stuffed Cabbage?

-When serving the Middle Eastern stuffed cabbage with rice and lamb, you’ll want to pair it with some delicious sides that complement its flavors.
-A traditional Salt Arabia Baladi salad is an excellent choice, featuring a simple blend of diced cucumbers, tomatoes, onions, and parsley with olive oil and lemon juice.
-This refreshing salad adds a crisp and bright contrast to the savory stuffed cabbage rolls.
+Serve these Middle Eastern stuffed cabbage rolls with complementary sides.
+A traditional Arabian Baladi salad pairs well.
+It’s a mix of diced cucumbers, tomatoes, onions, and parsley, with olive oil and lemon.
+This crisp, refreshing salad brings a bright contrast to the savory cabbage rolls.

 Another everyday Middle Eastern salad to serve with this dish is Fattoush salad, which features crispy pita chips, fresh vegetables such as lettuce, tomatoes, and cucumbers, and a tangy dressing made with lemon juice, olive oil, and sumac.